 The accidents had gotten worse, making me so frustrated and at my wit’s end.
 My biggest concern?
 He didn’t seem to care at all that he had peed everywhere.
-And sometimes, it even felt like he was having potty training accidents on purpose.
+It felt like he was having potty training accidents on purpose.

 Perhaps you can relate.

 Maybe you’ve wondered how to fix this problem, or whether your toddler is just being stubborn.
 You have no idea how to make him care that he’s having an accident, or how to motivate him not to have them anymore.

 Maybe you’ve even wondered how many potty training accidents are normal and whether you have unrealistic expectations.
-No matter the reason, you feel like you’re going to lose it with all these accidents.
+No matter the reason, you feel like you’re going to lose it.

 When is it going to get better?